Graphs of curves and arcs quasi-isometric to big mapping class groups: Introduction

 \begin{named}{Theorem \ref{only_shifty}} Let $\Sigma$ be an infinite-type surface with tame end space such that $\MCG(\Sigma)$ admits a coarsely bounded neighborhood of the identity and a coarsely bounded generating set---and thus has a well-defined quasi-isometry type---but is not itself coarsely bounded.
-Then the following are equivalent: \begin{enumerate} \item There exists a graph $\Gamma$ whose vertices are curves and such that the action of $\MCG(\Sigma)$ on $\Gamma$ induces a quasi-isometry. \item $\Sigma$ is translatable. \item $\Sigma$ has no nondisplaceable finite-type surfaces, making it an \emph{avenue surface} in the sense of Horbez, Qing, and Rafi \cite{hqr}. \end{enumerate} \end{named}
+Then the following are equivalent: \begin{enumerate} \item There exists a graph $\Gamma$ whose vertices are curves, with the action of $\MCG(\Sigma)$ on $\Gamma$ defined and inducing a quasi-isometry. \item $\Sigma$ is translatable. \item $\Sigma$ has no nondisplaceable finite-type surfaces, making it an \emph{avenue surface} in the sense of Horbez, Qing, and Rafi \cite{hqr}. \end{enumerate} \end{named}

 We do not attempt in this paper to study the geometry of the translatable curve graph, although we hope this will be a fruitful avenue for further research.
 One property is however immediate: by the results of Horbez, Qing, and Rafi \cite{hqr} the translatable curve graph---and thus the mapping class group of a translatable surface---cannot be non-elementary $\delta$-hyperbolic.